Nonlinear Stochastic Perturbations of Dynamical Systems and Quasi-linear Parabolic PDE's with a Small Parameter: Asymptotics of the Solution

 \subsection{Properties of the Diffusion Processes}

 In this section we shall consider diffusion processes which are somewhat more general than those introduced in Section~\ref{af}.
-Namely, we shall allow the diffusion matrix to be time dependent.
-The results stated in this section easily follow from the arguments of \cite{FW}, Chapter~4.
+Namely, we will allow the diffusion matrix to be time dependent but close to a matrix-valued function of the space variable (that does not depend on time).
+The results stated in this section easily follow from the arguments of \cite{FW}, Chapter~4 (see also the companion paper \cite{FK2} for more details).

-Let $\alpha$ be a symmetric $d \times d$ matrix whose elements $\alpha_{ij}$ are Lipschitz continuous on $ \mathbb{R}^+ \times \mathbb{R}^d $ and satisfy
+Let $\alpha^\varepsilon$ be a symmetric $d \times d$ matrix whose elements $\alpha^\varepsilon_{ij}$ are Lipschitz continuous on $ \mathbb{R}^+ \times \mathbb{R}^d $ and satisfy

 where $k$ and $K$ are positive constants.
-Let $\sigma$ be a square matrix such that $\alpha = \sigma \sigma^*$.
-We choose $\sigma$ in such a way that $\sigma_{ij}$ are also bounded and Lipschitz continuous.
+Let $\sigma^\varepsilon$ be a square matrix such that $\alpha^\varepsilon = \sigma^\varepsilon (\sigma^\varepsilon)^*$.
+We choose $\sigma^\varepsilon$ in such a way that $\sigma^\varepsilon_{ij}$ are also bounded and Lipschitz continuous.

 Let $X^{x,\varepsilon}_t$ satisfy $X^{x, \varepsilon}_0 = x$ and